edoakes/ray-graph/README.md

 Stateful actors cannot be moved once they are initialized, so our semi-lazy evaluation allows us to delay the placement of actors from an `InitActors` node until it can inherit dependency information from a `ReduceActors` node.

-In order to free `group_id` and `task_id` information from the scheduler, we make use of the Python `__del__` method, which is invoked when an object is garbage collected.
+To free `group_id` and `task_id` information from the scheduler, we make use of the Python `__del__` method, which is invoked when an object is garbage collected.
 When this method is invoked on a node, we make an explicit free call for its `group_id`.
+Garbage collection occurs when a node is no longer a part of any dependency graph in scope in the driver program.
-This is a convenient way of deleting information that is no longer needed from the scheduler as soon as possible, but could also be replaced by an eviction policy.
+This is a convenient way of deleting information that is no longer needed as soon as possible, but could also be replaced by an eviction policy.

 ## Group Scheduling